Energy Efficiency: New Australian Homes Performing Better Than Ever

 Heating and cooling Australian homes, particularly older buildings, is an energy intensive activity accounting for (depending on who you ask) around 36% of an average household’s energy consumption.
 While standards for energy efficiency have become stricter over time, millions of homes were constructed before minimum energy efficiency standards even existed.

-The minimum energy standard for new homes is currently 7-Stars.
+The minimum energy standard for new homes is currently 7-stars in some states and 5 – 6 in others.
 But homes built before 2003 average 1.5 stars; and these homes can be a money pit when it comes to heating and cooling.
 One of the issues is air tightness.
 The more gaps there are – for example, under doors – the more heat is lost in winter and gained in summer; increasing energy bills by up to 20 per cent states the CSIRO.
 These gaps can also allow more dust, pollen and other pollutants to enter a home.

 But air tightness has improved dramatically in recent years according to recent research from the organisation, which indicates new Australian homes are up to 50 per cent more airtight compared to the new homes tested in 2015.
 This was based on an assessment of 233 apartments and detached houses built in the last four years in Melbourne, Sydney Canberra, Brisbane and Adelaide; but excluded homes that were specifically designed for air tightness.